 Today, reclamation is an essential part of the mining process.
 From wildlife habitat to water quality, environmental science is integral to mine reclamation.
 This exhibit provides an interdisciplinary learning experience by exploring the relationships between soil, slope, and vegetation; and how the Preble's mouse is linked to the ecosystem of the Front Range.

 Reynolds Ranch House -- State Register of Historic Properties in 1997

 The Reynolds Ranch House has two distinctive characteristics: A Queen Anne Farmhouse in a rural setting; and it is the last vestige of the once-thriving community of Husted, a former Denver & Rio Grande railroad supply town and depot.
 The museum intends to restore the home as an 1894 Queen Anne farmhouse before providing tours and other interpretive activities.

-July 15-17, 2016 9am to 5pm marks the WMMI Gem Show & Member Appreciation Days: This family friendly weekend event has activities for all ages.
-Activities include: GOLD PANNING -- KEEP what you find; exhibits & vendors featuring crystal, fossils, gem and jewelry; Powerful working engines; and the operation of our thundering, 1890's Stamp Mill Gold & Silver Refinery.
+July 15-16, 2017 9am to 5pm Anniversary Weekend, featuring vendors, blacksmith shop and stamp mill, Gold Canyon Gunfighters, food trucks, and GOLD PANNING -- KEEP what you find!
+Exhibits and vendors featuring crystal, fossils, gem and jewelry.
+See powerful working engines; and the operation of our thundering, 1890s Stamp Mill Gold & Silver Refinery.

 Seasonal Haunted Mines

 A thrilling and exciting event unlike any other, for adults of all ages and their older children (ages 13+) with historical-based scenes and situations from the American West and America's mining legacy as the backdrop, but with a new twist every year to keep you screaming!
 It is an indoor, outdoor, and underground fun experience that is physically and psychologically challenging.